-The Framework also specifies that the Ombudsman does not have the power to make, change or set aside a policy, administrative or Board decision, act or omission, although the Ombudsman does have the power to investigate and use ADR techniques to try and resolve the complaint.
+The Framework also specifies that the Ombudsman does not have the power to make, change or set aside a policy, administrative or Board decision, act or omission, although the Ombudsman does have the power to investigate and use alternative dispute resolution techniques to try and resolve the complaint.
 Where the Ombudsman investigates and decides that successful resolution is unlikely, the Ombudsman shall advise the complainant of the formal review procedures.

-c) ICANN Community Anti-harassment Policy and Terms of Participation, March 2017 d) Caseload
+c) ICANN Community Anti-harassment Policy and Terms of Participation, March 2017 made about inappropriate behaviour.

-A recent innovation, ICANN now has a specific policy that sets out the Ombudsman's role, process and powers where a community complaint is made about inappropriate behaviour.
 The Ombudsman will make inquiries to ascertain the facts and will determine whether inappropriate behaviour has occurred and, if so, what remedial action is appropriate.